Tame Impala: Influences

-Parker's music is heavily influenced by late 1960s and early 1970s psychedelic rock.
-He has stated that he has a "fetish for extremely sugary pop music" from artists like Britney Spears and Kylie Minogue.
+Tame Impala's music is heavily influenced by late 1960s and early 1970s psychedelic rock.
+Parker has stated that he has a "fetish for extremely sugary pop music" from such artists as Britney Spears and Kylie Minogue.
 Parker also enjoys "fucked-up explosive cosmic music" in the vein of The Flaming Lips, with whom Tame Impala collaborated on the track "Children of the Moon"; the song appeared on the band's 2012 collaborative album The Flaming Lips and Heady Fwends.

-Combining these two things, My Bloody Valentine have influenced Parker's music with their contrasting combination of loud guitars and ethereal melodies.
-Parker has "always been in love with the wall of sound as employed by My Bloody Valentine", and he tries to capture that "melancholy dreamy feel".
-Parker tries to incorporate this balance into his own music: "If I was singing, I wouldn't be able to match the tone of the instruments, which is really crunchy.
+Combining these two things, the shoegaze band My Bloody Valentine have influenced Parker's music with their contrasting mix of abrasive guitars and ethereal melodies.
+He has "always been in love with the wall of sound as employed by My Bloody Valentine" and tries to capture the same "melancholy, dreamy feel" with Tame Impala.
+Parker has elaborated on achieving a similar sonic balance in his own music: "If I was singing, I wouldn't be able to match the tone of the instruments, which is really crunchy.
 The instruments are quite sonically brutal, but the voice is really soft, and I think that kind of resonates with people.
 It's kind of like My Bloody Valentine, where it's really brutal sounding, but kind of beautiful at the same time".
-Tame Impala live drummer Jay Watson has described Parker's music as containing "shoegazey guitar sound, but not played in a shoegazey manner".
+Tame Impala live drummer Jay Watson has described Parker's music as incorporating a "shoegaze-y guitar sound, but not played in a shoegazey manner".

-Electronic music is another influence.
-Parker has used rock instrumentation in an electronic manner, saying: "The way we do music, it's organic, but it's meant to be quite repetitive and hypnotic, almost in a kind of electronic nature.
+Electronic music is another significant influence on Tame Impala's music.
+Parker aims to incorporate the structure of electronic music into rock instrumentation: "The way we do music, it's organic, but it's meant to be quite repetitive and hypnotic, almost in a kind of electronic nature.
 Using our playing as though it was a living sample".
-A heavy feature on Innerspeaker is a pitch-shifted guitar tone that many mistook for a synth.
-Parker mentioned this by saying: "I had a few obsessions when recording Innerspeaker.
+A sound featured prominently on Innerspeaker is a pitch-shifted guitar tone that many mistook for a synth.
+Parker has explained his reasoning for such production choices: "I had a few obsessions when recording Innerspeaker.
 One was to make the guitars sound like synths and drums sound like drum samples and pretty much anything except guitars and drums.
 I'm obsessed with confusing people as to the origin of a sound."
 He has described his dream collaboration as "probably [being] someone really, really kind of fucked up", citing the electronic artists Aphex Twin and Squarepusher as examples: "You know, someone that would like scare me, but I'd be able to see how they do all their really insanely headcase stuff and I'd be able to learn from it".